 Odukwu Umachiyam Amehka is a Nigerian and studied Education Management during her bachelor program.
 Now enrolled in the MA NTS program, Odukwu hopes to understand the concept of cultural identity in a globalized world including the effects of culture contact.

-Octavio X. Perez is in his first year of the MA National and Transnational Studies program.
+Octavio X. Perez is in his second year of the MA National and Transnational Studies program.
 In 2017, he received a BA in Liberal Studies Elementary Education from Humboldt State University in California with concentrations in Music and Language Studies.

 Yasmina Talhaui is from Dortmund, Germany.
-She completed her BA in English Philology and Communication Science at the University of Münster, Germany (2014-2017) and is currently in her first year of the MA National and Transnational Studies, focusing on Literary and Cultural Studies.
+She completed her BA in English Philology and Communication Science at the University of Münster, Germany (2014-2017) and is currently in her second year of the MA National and Transnational Studies, focusing on Literary and Cultural Studies.

 Whilst the MA has been going since 2006, the “student” page was launched in its current form only in 2016.
 Our list of Alumni profiles is not comprehensive, therefore, but will expand as current students graduate.